Hello, shwmae & welcome to The Marmalade Teapot!

 - 1 tsp vanilla extract

-- Divide the mixture between x3 20cm sandwich tins, greased & lined with baking parchment
+- Divide the mixture between x3 18cm sandwich tins, greased & lined with baking parchment

-- Bake at 180°C for 25 minutes until cake springs back when pressed & skewer poked into the middle of the cakes comes out clean
+- Bake the cakes at 180°C for 20-25 minutes until they have urned golden in colour & skewer poked into the middle of the cakes comes out cleanly with no mix

-- Leave the cakes to cool in their tins for 10 minutes before removing & allowing to cool fully on a cooling rack
+- Leave the cakes to cool in their tins for 10 minutes before removing & placing on a cooling rack to fully cool

-- Add 200g of the icing sugar & slowly beat the frosting
+- Add 200g (half) of the icing sugar & slowly beat together using a spoon or handheld mixer

-- Add the remaining 200g of icing sugar & beat until smooth & thick
+- Add the remaining 200g of icing sugar & beat again until the frosting is smooth & thick

-- Chill the frosting in the freezer until needed
+- Chill the frosting in the fridge until needed

 If you would prefer to make this as a traybake then simply put it in the oven for 1 hour – 1 hour, 10 minutes & top generously with frosting!